A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Introduction

-The general thema of this paper is the following: \begin{conjecture} Let $X,Y$ be two real random variables, of standard Gaussian distribution law.
+\begin{conjecture*} Let $X,Y$ be two real random variables, of standard Gaussian distribution law.
 Suppose that $X$ and $Y$ are independent.
-Let $\varphi$ be a measurable \textit{non-negative} function.
-Then the random variable $X+\varphi(X)\cdot Y$ has a Gaussian distribution law if and only if $\varphi$ is constant. \end{conjecture} Actually, Cantelli has originally mentioned this as a question, asking whether it is possible to have a non-constant function $\varphi$, in his paper~\cite[p.407]{C}, but later it became known as Cantelli conjecture.
+Let $\varphi $ be a measurable \emph{nonnegative} function.
+Then the random variable $X+\varphi(X)\cdot Y$ has a Gaussian distribution law if and only if $\varphi$ is constant. \end{conjecture*}

+Actually, Cantelli has originally mentioned this as a question in his paper \cite{C}, page 407, asking whether it is possible to have a nonconstant function $\varphi$, but later it became known as Cantelli conjecture.
 This conjecture has been previously studied by different authors.
-First, Tortorici~\cite{To} has given some restriction on the function $\varphi$ to satisfy the conjecture.
+First, Tortorici \cite{To} has given some restrictions on the function $\varphi$ to satisfy the conjecture.
 To do that, he has developed $\varphi$ in a Hermite series and has approached the solution (via a truncation of the series).
-Then, Tricomi~\cite{T} has used analytical tools in order to describe some properties satisfied by the function $\varphi$ (through the characteristic function).
+Then Tricomi \cite{T} has used analytical tools in order to describe some properties satisfied by the function $\varphi$ (through the characteristic function).
 In the same paper, he has also given a survey on this subject.
-Later, Dudley~\cite{D} has exposed two unsolved problems about finite-dimensional Gaussian measures.
+Later, Dudley \cite{D} has exposed two unsolved problems about finite-dimensional Gaussian measures.
 One of them was Cantelli conjecture.
-Dudley said about it ``The problem seems to be a mere curiosity, but that will perhaps be unclear until it is solved''.
-Letac has also worked on this problem and has emphasized this question, in his exercise book with Malliavin~\cite{LM}.
-Indeed, they have suggested an exercise, showing that the decomposition of $\varphi$ with respect to the Hermite polynomials, that is $\varphi(x) = \sum_{n\ge 0} \varphi_n \frac{H_n(x)}{n!}$ (in the $L^2(e^{-x^2/2} \frac{\mathrm{d}x}{\sqrt{2\pi}})$ sense) is such that $\varphi_1=0$, $-2\varphi_2 = \sum_{n\ge 2} \frac{\varphi_n^2}{n!}$ and $\varphi(x) \le \varphi_0+1$ almost everywhere.
+Dudley said about it ``The problem seems to be a mere curiosity, but that will perhaps be unclear until it is solved.''
+Letac has also worked on this problem and has emphasized this question in his exercise book with Malliavin \cite{LM}.
+Indeed, they have suggested an exercise, showing that the decomposition of $\varphi$ with respect to the Hermite polynomials, that is, $\varphi(x) = \sum_{n\ge0} \varphi_n \frac{H_n(x)}{n!}$ [in the $L^2(e^{-x^2/2} \frac{\mathrm{d}x}{\sqrt {2\pi }})$ sense] is such that $\varphi_1=0$, $-2\varphi_2 = \sum_{n\ge2} \frac{\varphi_n^2}{n!}$ and $\varphi(x) \le\varphi_0+1$ almost everywhere.